Winter Adventure Itinerary

 Stay Overnight at Tin Hat Hut

-The Tin Hat Hut on the Sunshine Coast Trail is free for guests to stay overnight and it is operated on a first-come, first-served basis.
+The Tin Hat Hut on the Sunshine Coast Trail is free for guests to stay overnight and is operated on a first-come, first-served basis, but please consider making a donation towards trail maintenance.
 You’ll need to bring your own food, cooking supplies, pellets for the stove, sleeping bag and mat, first aid kit, and any other camping supplies you may need for your trip.

 Day 4

 Enjoy a slow morning at Tin Hat Hut before hiking down.
-If you have time or want to extend your trip, here are more suggestions for exploring Powell River and Lund.
+If you have time or want to extend your trip, spend some time exploring more of Powell River and Lund.

 Begin your journey home by heading south on Highway 101 to return to Vancouver and beyond, or take the ferry from Powell River to Comox on Vancouver Island.